May 19, 2023

 TOPPINGS: Add even more peanut buttery flavor by sprinkling peanut butter chips on top of the fudge before it cools.

-How To Make This Peanut Butter Fudge Recipe
+How to make Peanut Butter Fudge

 STEP ONE: Start by boiling the brown sugar and white sugar, butter, and milk in a pot until the mixture reaches 236°F, then immediately stop.